Indigenous Advisory Council

 Composition

-Members are appointed by the President & CEO, Len Goerke, in consultation with the Office of Indigenization and Council.
+Members are appointed by the President & CEO, Len Goerke, in consultation with the Office of Indigenization and the IAC.

 COUNCIL MEMBERS